Asset Classes in ABF

 Digital Infrastructure

-Cell towers and fiber networks with long-term contracted revenue.
-See Data Centers section for AI/ML infrastructure.
+Cell towers and fibre networks with long-term contracted revenue.
+See Data Centres section for AI/ML infrastructure.

 Subscription Revenue